apollographql/docs/src/content/basics/resources/elastic-license-v2-faq.md

 ## What license applies to me if I'm using the new Apollo Federation 2 packages?

-ELv2 applies to the source code and any distribution (e.g., on npmjs.com) of Apollo Federation v2 including its libraries, Apollo Gateway beginning with version 2.x releases, and all versions of the Apollo Router.
+ELv2 applies to the source code and any distribution (for example, on npmjs.com) of Apollo Federation v2 including its libraries, Apollo Gateway beginning with version 2.x releases, and all versions of the Apollo Router.

 ## I'm a maintainer of a subgraph framework, library, or platform that supports Apollo Federation.
 How does ELv2 affect me?